A truly "global" major experience

 - Have you completed (or will you complete) quarter 6 - the end of the intermediate level - in a language and want to continue with that same language for your "one additional year"?
 Look for programs that allow you to take advanced courses in that language OR content courses in any subject, taught in that language (those count for the "advanced one additional year" option!)

-Yes!
+It's not uncommon for Global Studies majors to get behind on language courses and need to seek alternative options.
 Though not a strongly recommended option, this is actually fairly common - students who need to catch up (especially if they've finished all other major and graduation requirements) or who want to get ahead might look into the following options.

 - Summer Sessions frequently runs "intensive" series of language courses in the more popular languages at UCSB (Spanish, French, and a few others) that may allow you to complete three quarters (1, 2, and 3, or 4, 5, and 6, depending on what the department is offering that summer) of a language in a series of shorter summer sessions (typically about 9 weeks total.)
 This is a great option for people who need to make up an entire year's worth of language but do not or cannot spend another full year at UCSB.